Tea (meal): Cream tea

-This snack is associated with the West Country, i.e. Cornwall, Devon, Dorset and Somerset.
+This snack, often a form of or part of afternoon tea, is associated with the West Country, i.e. Cornwall, Devon, Dorset and Somerset.
 It usually consists of scones, clotted cream, strawberry jam, and tea to drink.
 Some venues will provide butter instead of clotted cream.
 In Australia, this is commonly referred to as Devonshire Tea.

-Evening high tea
+High tea

-"High tea" is an evening meal, sometimes associated with the working class but in reality enjoyed by all social classes, in particular after sports matches, especially cricket.
+High tea is a late afternoon or early evening meal, sometimes associated with the working class, farming, and eating after sports matches.
 It is typically eaten between 5 pm and 7 pm.
-This was also sometimes called a "meat-tea" in the past.

-In most of the United Kingdom (namely, the North of England, North and South Wales, the English Midlands, Scotland, and some rural and working class areas of Northern Ireland), people traditionally call their midday meal dinner and their evening meal tea (served around 6 pm), whereas the upper social classes would call the midday meal lunch or luncheon and the evening meal (served after 7 pm) dinner (if formal) or supper (if informal).
-This differentiation in usage is one of the classic social markers of British English (see U and non-U English).
-However, in most of the South of England, the midday meal is "lunch", with "dinner" being the evening meal, regardless of social class.

-High tea typically consists of a savoury dish (either something hot, or cold cuts of meat such as ham salad), followed by cakes and bread, butter and jam.
+Its name originates from the practice of serving the meal at a high table.
+It was also formerly called "meat-tea".
+While afternoon tea became popular among the upper and middle classes during the 1860s–1870s, the working class adopted high tea, which was taken around the same time, but much heartier.
+This separate custom emerged due to a change in working habits.
+High tea was typically served after a long working day, and consists of a savoury dish (either something hot, or cold cuts of meat such as ham salad), followed by cakes and bread, butter and jam, all accompanied by tea.
 In The Cambridge Social History of Britain, 1750–1950, high tea is defined thus:

 the central feature was the extension of a meal based predominantly on bread, butter and tea by the inclusion of some kind of fish or meat usually cooked in a frying pan.

+In some parts of the United Kingdom (namely, the North of England, North and South Wales, Scotland, and some rural and working class areas of Northern Ireland), people traditionally call their midday meal dinner and their evening meal tea (served around 6 pm), whereas elsewhere people would call the midday meal lunch or luncheon and the evening meal (served after 7 pm) dinner (if formal) or supper (if informal).

 A stereotypical expression "You'll have had your tea", meaning "I imagine you have already eaten", is used to parody people from Edinburgh as being rather stingy with hospitality.
 A BBC Radio 4 comedy series of this name was made by Graeme Garden and Barry Cryer.

-Australian, South African and New Zealand
+Outside Britain, the term "high tea" is sometimes used as synonym for "afternoon tea".